 The next congregation had been led in the past by a dedicated minister and an equally-dedicated minister’s wife.
 They expect nothing less from Owen, and from Amanda, as they all call her.
 They have a list of roles they expect from their minister and wife.

 Where her husband rolls up his sleeves and throws himself into the work of the demanding congregation, Mandy sinks under the pressure.
 Her children start to play up, and Owen doesn’t understand.
 He’s far too busy and can’t understand why his wife, whom he also now calls Amanda, can’t at least make an effort to meet the congregation’s demands.
 He wants her to realise she’s no longer free to be an artist.
-She is a minister’s wife, as well as being responsible for the children’s upbringing.
+She is a pastor’s wife, as well as being responsible for the children’s upbringing.
 There is no time to pursue her youthful hobby of painting.